-The Bible reveals that “God is light, and in Him is no darkness at all" (I John 1:5), and also that, in the ages to come, there will be no more darkness.
-God promises twice that there shall be “no night there” (Revelation 21:25; 22:5), in the very last references to night in the Bible.
+The Bible reveals that “God is light, and in him is no darkness at all” (1 John 1:5), and also that, in the ages to come, there will be no more darkness.
+God promises twice that there shall be “no night there” (Revelation 21:25; 22:5) in the very last references to night in the Bible.

 Why, then, is there darkness, and where did it come from?
-The answer is given by God: "I am the Lord, and there is none else.
+God gives the answer: “I am the LORD, and there is none else.
 I form the light, and create darkness” (Isaiah 45:6-7).
-That is, light was always in and with God, but the darkness had to be created!
-And, like all of God's creations, it has a purpose, serving as a contrast to the light.
+Light was always in and with God, but the darkness had to be created!
+And it has a purpose, serving as a contrast to the light.

 But our Creator has become our Redeemer.
-He “hath called you out of darkness into His marvelous light" (I Peter 2:9), paying the great price for our redemption on the cross.
-The Father “hath delivered us from the power of darkness, and hath translated us into the kingdom of His dear Son” (Colossians 1:13); we are now free to enter into the eternal fellowship with God which He had planned for us before the world began.
+He “hath called you out of darkness into his marvellous light” (1 Peter 2:9), paying the great price for our redemption on the cross.
+The Father “hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son” (Colossians 1:13); we are now free to enter into the eternal fellowship with God that He had planned before the world began.
 We should “have no fellowship with the unfruitful works of darkness, but rather reprove them” (Ephesians 5:11).
 HMM